Marker Logo

 this page online

 Location.
 45° 12.011′ N, 92° 46.31′ W. Marker is in Marine on St. Croix, Minnesota, in Washington County.
-Marker is on 5th Street, 0.1 miles north of Maple Street (County Road 4), on the right when traveling north.
+It is on 5th Street 0.1 miles north of Maple Street (County Road 4), on the right when traveling north.
 Marker is at the Stonehouse Museum.
 Touch for map.
 Marker is at or near this postal address: 241 5th Street, Marine on Saint Croix MN 55047, United States of America.
 Touch for directions.

 The Marine Township Hall Marker image.
 Click for full size.

-Photographed By K. Linzmeier, July 23, 2011
+Photographed by K. Linzmeier, July 23, 2011

 2. The Marine Township Hall Marker